Skip to content

 As you can see the parameter arguments on the command line were used to set the values for the lowpass application, and the -gui reserved argument caused the program to run in graphical mode instead of in text mode.

-ISIS Text Mode
+Text Mode

-lowpass running in text mode
+Running lowpass in text mode

-We ran the lowpass application, passing all the parameters along on the command line.
 Oops! "samples" was spelled wrong, but lowpass gives us a handy error message to let us know what the problem was.
-We run it again, it shows us its status as it runs, and returns us to the command line prompt when it's finished.
+Try again with:

 Using qview to View Cubes

-3. Your image(s) will appear in the qview window!
+3. Your image(s) will appear in the qview window.

-Load and Display a Multi-Band Cube
+Load and Display a Multi-Band Cube in qview

 qview will load an entire multi-band cube into memory.